-BIS also provides a variety of training sessions to U.S. exporters throughout the year.
-These sessions range from one to two-day seminars that focus on the basics of exporting to coverage of more advanced, industry-specific topics.
-Interested parties can check a list of upcoming seminars and webinars or reference BIS provided online training.
-BIS’s Export Control Officers (ECOs) located at U.S. embassies and consulates in seven overseas locations also conduct outreach to raise awareness of reexport control requirements with foreign business communities.
+BIS also provides a variety of training sessions to exporters throughout the year.
+These sessions range from one to two-day seminars that focus on the basics of exporting to coverage of more advanced, industry specific topics.
+Interested parties can check a list of upcoming seminars and webinars or reference BIS’s online training site.
+BIS Export Control Officers (ECOs) located at U.S. embassies and consulates in seven overseas locations also conduct outreach to raise awareness of reexport and transfer (in-country) requirements with foreign business communities.

-The Consolidated Screening List (CSL) is a list of parties for which the United States Government maintains restrictions on certain exports, reexports or transfers of items.
-The CSL consolidates eleven export screening lists of the Departments of Commerce, State, and the Treasury into a single data feed as an aid to industry in conducting electronic screens of parties to regulated transactions.
+The Consolidated Screening List (CSL), available on the International Trade Administration’s Trade.gov website, is a list of parties for which the United States Government maintains restrictions or prohibitions on certain exports, reexports, or transfers of items.
+The CSL consolidates 11 export screening lists implemented by the Departments of Commerce, State, and the Treasury into a single data feed as an aid to industry in conducting electronic screening of parties to regulated transactions.
 Exporters should determine the export requirements specific to their proposed transaction by classifying their items prior to export and reviewing the EAR’s requirements specific to the item(s) and the proposed end use and end user, as well as consulting the CSL to determine if any parties to the transaction may be subject to specific license requirements.

 Assistance is available from BIS by calling one of the following numbers:

 - (202) 482-4811, Outreach and Educational Services Division (located in Washington, D.C., open Monday-Friday, 8:30 am-5:00 pm ET)